terraform-ibm-modules/terraform-ibm-cis/docs/README.md

-# Features of IBM Cloud Internet Service (CIS) module
+# Features of IBM Cloud Internet Service (CIS) services

 IBM Cloud Internet Services (CIS), powered by Cloudflare, provides security, reliability and performance for customers running their business on IBM Cloud.
 The CIS module incorporates several submodules such as domain, dns, glb and waf to configure enhanced security and reliability for a CIS instance.
 Through this module, you can configure the domain, manage DNS records, set up a global load balancer, activate the Web Application Firewall (WAF), and perform other tasks.
 For more information see, [About IBM Cloud Internet Services](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis)

+## About the CIS submodules

-## Domain submodule
+### Domain submodule

 The [domain submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/domain/) provides the Terraform resources that are required to add and configure a domain in a CIS instance.

-The module adds and configure the domain for the CIS instance:

-* Sets the status of the domain that is configured in the CIS instance to `pending`.
-* Configures the name servers that are assigned to the domain at the DNS provider or registrar, and then finds the assigned name servers in the `name_servers` variable of the module output.
-* Sets the status of the domain changes to `active` after the name servers are configured correctly at the DNS provider or registrar.

 For more information, see [Domain lifecycle concepts](https://cloud.ibm.com/docs/cis?topic=cis-domain-lifecycle-concepts).

+After this module run successfully, the status of the domain that is configured in the CIS instance is set to `pending`.
+You then configure the name servers that are assigned to the domain at the DNS provider or registrar.
+You can find the assigned name servers in the `name_servers` variable of the module output.
+The status changes to `active` after the name servers are configured correctly at the DNS provider or registrar.

-## DNS submodule
+### DNS submodule

 The [Domain name system (DNS) submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/tree/main/modules/dns) provides the Terraform resources to create and manage DNS records in a CIS instance.
 For more information, see [Setting up your Domain Name System for CIS](https://cloud.ibm.com/docs/cis?topic=cis-set-up-your-dns-for-cis).